-My PhD thesis focuses on developing a data-driven network model of the labor market to understand the impact of automation on employment.
-I also work on alternative methods to assess renewable energy generation forecasts and study shock propagation in networks.
-I was a research intern at the International Monetary Fund, where we studied global financial contagion in multilayer networks.
+My PhD thesis focused on developing a data-driven network model of the labour market to understand the impact of automation and COVID-19 on employment.
+I also studied global financial contagion in multilayer networks when I was a research intern at the International Monetary Fund.

 Before starting my PhD, I did my BSc in Physics at Universidad Nacional Autónoma de México (UNAM) 2011-2016.
 I was a research intern at Imperial College London, where we worked on trade networks, and at Ryerson University, where we studied the robot crawler problem.
 I also had a taste of the world outside academia when I worked as a data scientist: One summer in Inno-ba and then a few months in Pondera.